PaimaStudios/PRC/PRCS/prc-3.md

 /// @dev A Paima Inverse Projection NFT where initialization is handled by the base-layer.
 /// A standard ERC721 that accepts calldata in the mint function for any initialization data needed in a Paima dApp. interface IInverseBaseProjectedNft is IInverseProjectedNft {
-    /// @dev Emitted when the globally-enforced tokenId, and `initialData` provided in the `mint` function parameters. event Minted(uint256 indexed tokenId, string initialData);
+    /// @dev Emitted when the globally-enforced tokenId is minted, with `initialData` provided in the `mint` function parameters. event Minted(uint256 indexed tokenId, string initialData);

     /// @dev Mints a new token to address `_to`, passing `initialData` to be emitted in the event.
     /// Increases the `totalSupply` and `currentTokenId`.
-    /// Reverts if `totalSupply` is not less than `maxSupply` or if `_to` is a zero address.
+    /// Reverts if `_to` is a zero address or if it refers to smart contract but does not implement IERC721Receiver-onERC721Received.
     /// Emits the `Minted` event.
     function mint(address _to, string calldata initialData) external returns (uint256);
 }